Cold energy – how Stirling can help energy efficiency

 As it works with cold as well as with heat, just imagine what efficiencies could be possible if one used the exhaust heat from a turbine or some other device and the exhaust cold from LNG vaporization on the other side.

 We have the mother of all temperature differences and hence a perfect Stirling engine at work.
 LNG is about minus 160 degrees Celsius cold.
-Let’s assume for the sake of argument that the waste cold from LNG is just about a minus 100 degrees and that we have exhaust heat of 100 degrees from something else (that’s still pretty balmy compared to some exhaust shafts I know) we have a whopping 200 degrees of difference.
+Let’s assume for the sake of argument that the waste cold from LNG is just about minus 100 degrees and that we have exhaust heat of 100 degrees from something else (that’s still pretty balmy compared to some exhaust shafts I know) we have a whopping 200 degrees of difference.
 This must make for a pretty efficient Stirling engine.

 A Sterling engine also works best when it runs on a stable regime so it cannot be used as a primary means of propulsion for a vehicle.
 But if those engines could be made small enough, they could just go everywhere and become a supporting mechanism in a vehicle that runs on LNG as a primary fuel.

 Imagine that the waste cold from the LNG is combined with the waste heat from the engine and we have gotten an engine that produces almost free power that could then go into the hybrid drive e-motor.
-In fact, I would run the whole vehicle all electric and produce power with a combination of a gas engine and Stirling engine for additional oomph.
+I would run the whole vehicle all electric and produce power with a combination of a gas engine and Stirling engine for additional oomph.
 It’s only a question of miniaturization.

 A Stirling engine could again use the waste cold of the LNG directly in situ without any complicated mechanisms and even some exhaust heat from either generators or turbines.
 Or if that is already used, solar heat can be used also.

 The same mechanism can be used on vessels going fully electric and using LNG for power production backed up by a Stirling engine.
-I am not en engineer or an inventor but a simple methane aficionado but I use my imagination to find new things, at least conceptually.
+I am not an engineer or an inventor but a simple methane aficionado but I use my imagination to find new things, at least conceptually.

-Will the true innovators among us please get up now, steal the idea and build a prototype?
+Will the true innovators among us please get up now, steal the idea, and build a prototype?
 Or tell me why that would not work.

 0 replies